pnp/sp-dev-fx-webparts/samples/react-save-attachments/README.md

 ## Summary

-This SPFx Outlook Add-In lets users save any email attachments to a One Drive folder.
-The users can select any One Drive folder/subfolder and choose the attachments that need to be saved.
-It uses Microsoft Graph API to fetch the One Drive folders and upload the attachment files.
+This SPFx Outlook Add-In lets users save any email attachments to a OneDrive folder.
+The users can select any OneDrive folder/subfolder and choose the attachments that need to be saved.
+It uses Microsoft Graph API to fetch the OneDrive folders and upload the attachment files.

 ![Save Attachments](./assets/ReactSaveAttachments.gif)